learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 As an example, you may want to collect all the headers from the incoming requests and add them to the JSON payload before the request reaches the app.

-Or you could do the opposite.

-Expose a JSON API and let Gloo apply a transformation to render the message as SOAP.
+Or you could expose a JSON API and let Gloo apply a transformation to render the message as SOAP before it reaches a legacy component.

 Being able to discover APIs and apply transformations makes Gloo particularly suitable for an environment with diverse technologies — or when you're in the middle of a migration from an old legacy system to a newer stack.

-Gloo can discover other kinds of endpoints such as AWS Lambdas.
+**Gloo can discover other kinds of endpoints such as AWS Lambdas.**

 Which makes it the perfect companion when you wish to mix and match Kubernetes and serverless.

-### More options
+## More options

-If neither Ambassador, Kong or Gloo is suitable for what you do, you should check out the following alternatives:
+If neither Ambassador, Kong or Gloo is suitable for what you have in mind, you should check out the following alternatives:

 - [Tyk](https://tyk.io/) is an open source API gateway that can be deployed as an Ingress.
 - You could [build your API gateway Ingress using Ballerina](https://ballerina.io/learn/by-guide/api-gateway/) — a Cloud Native programming language